 1. No member shall have more than one vote.

-2. All voting shall be done by secret ballot and the Single Transferable Vote system will be used.
+2. All voting shall be done by secret ballot, and for online elections the Single Transferable Vote system will be used.

 3. Re-Open Nominations (RON) shall be a candidate in all elections.
 Should RON win an election where one person is to be elected to the position, a by-election shall be held.